Grove HR

 Director / Executive6–12 months

-The longer of statutory or contractual notice applies.
+The longer of statutory or contractual notice always applies.
 If the contract says 1 month but statutory entitlement is 7 weeks, the employee gets 7 weeks.

 Payment in Lieu of Notice (PILON)